 While EC2 On-Demand adoption was massive, the cost of running instances On-Demand for long periods, whether intentionally, or by accident, was also quite massive and most organizations were surprised by how quickly their cloud bill became a very significant part of their IT spend.

-To address the intentional part of the rising costs, specifically steady-state, long-term usage, AWS introduced Reserved Instances in 2009, where one could make an upfront payment for a 1 or 3 year commitment, and in exchange, receive ~70% discount on On-Demand pricing.
+To address the intentional part of the rising costs, specifically steady-state, long-term usage, AWS introduced Reserved Instances in 2009, where one could make an upfront payment for a 1 or 3 year commitment, and in exchange, receive anywhere from 30% – 72% discount in comparison to on-demand pricing.

 Reserved Instance Adoption is Slowed by Financial Lock-In